Why Regional Studies?

 CDL is currently launching the following projects.
 Sign up early to influence project scope and get a discount.

-Proppant is a key input for unconventional operations.
+Frac sand (proppant) is a key input for unconventional operations.
 Understanding the demand in western Canada is essential for operators and suppliers.
 The impact on operational timing and costs for this primary input are important in budgeting and planning.
 CDL has aggregated industry drilling forecasts to develop a five-year drilling forecast in the various plays in the WCSB.
-This aggregated drilling forecast was used to develop a proppant usage forecast for the major resource plays in the Basin.
-Deliverables include a drilling forecast, proppant usage, proppant forecast, fluid usage, fluid forecast and a report with maps, tables and graphs.
+This aggregated drilling forecast was used to develop a frac sand usage forecast for the major resource plays in the Basin.
+Deliverables include a drilling forecast, historical frac sand usage, frac sand forecast, fluid usage, fluid forecast and a report with maps, tables and graphs.

 Find out more